ngrunwald/clj-elasticsearch/README.md

 `clj-elasticsearch` is available as a Maven artifact from [Clojars](http://clojars.org/clj-elasticsearch).

-However, the elasticsearch artefact must also be included, and as a rule of thumb you should always pull exactly the same version of the artifact as the one used by the server to which you want to connect.
+However, the elasticsearch artefact must also be included, and as a rule of thumb you should always pull exactly the same version of the artifact as the one used by the server to which you want to connect (or at the very least the same major version, according to the [docs](http://www.elasticsearch.org/guide/reference/java-api/client.html)).
 Otherwise, you might get strange compatibility bugs, especially with the `Node` client.

 ```clojure
 [clj-elasticsearch "0.4.0-RC1"]